Committee on Veterinary Technician Education and Activities

 Membership, Method of Appointment, and Representation

 The Committee consists of 20 members.
-The membership includes nine veterinarians—one each from the following categories: Council on Education, state boards of examiners in veterinary medicine, clinical veterinary medicine-large animal, clinical veterinary medicine-small animal, laboratory animal medicine, regulatory veterinary medicine, faculties of colleges of veterinary medicine, educators of veterinary technicians, and at-large.
-In addition, the Committee includes seven veterinary technicians (two of whom must be non-program affiliated, one who must be an educator in a veterinary technology program), a veterinary medicine industry representative who may either a veterinarian or a veterinary technician, a Canadian member of the Canadian Veterinary Medical Association (CVMA) Animal Health Technologist/Veterinary Technician Program Accreditation Committee (AHTVTPAC) who may be either a veterinarian or a veterinary technician, and two public members who must be engaged in activity other than veterinary medicine or employment as a veterinary technician.
+The membership includes eight veterinarians—one each from the following categories: Council on Education, clinical veterinary medicine-large animal, clinical veterinary medicine-small animal, laboratory animal medicine, faculties of colleges of veterinary medicine, educators of veterinary technicians, and two at-large.
+In addition, the Committee includes seven veterinary technicians (two of whom must be non-program affiliated, one who must be an educator in a veterinary technology program).
+The following two categories may be either a veterinarian or a veterinary technician: representing state boards of examiners in veterinary medicine and a veterinary medicine industry representative.
+A Canadian member of the Canadian Veterinary Medical Association (CVMA) Animal Health Technologist/Veterinary Technician Program Accreditation Committee (AHTVTPAC) who may be either a veterinarian or a veterinary technician, and two public members who must be engaged in activity other than veterinary medicine or employment as a veterinary technician.
 A member should represent only one area in the context of appointment to the Committee.
-All technician members must be graduates of an AVMA or Canadian VMA-accredited veterinary technology program.
-All US technician members must be a graduate of an AVMA CVTEA accredited program and members in good standing of the National Association of Veterinary Technicians in America.
-Canadian veterinary technician members must be members of the Canadian Association of Animal Health Technicians and Technologists, and Canadian veterinarian members must be members of the CVMA.
+All technician members must be graduates of an AVMA or Canadian VMA-accredited veterinary technology program and be currently licensed/registered/certified.
+All US technician members must be members in good standing of the National Association of Veterinary Technicians in America (NAVTA).
+Canadian veterinary technician members must be members of the Registered Veterinary Technologists and Technicians in Canada (RVTTC), and Canadian veterinarian members must be members of the CVMA.

-The Board of Directors appoints the members of the Committee with the following exceptions; the Council on Education appoints one member from its membership, the Committee appoints public members, and the AHTVTPAC appoints the Canadian member.
+The AVMA CVTEA Selection Committee appoints the members of the Committee with the following exceptions; the Council on Education appoints one member from its membership, the Committee appoints public members, and the AHTVTPAC appoints the Canadian member.
 Members serve six-year terms, beginning at the close of the AVMA annual meeting.
 The COE representative is appointed by the chair of the COE to serve as a voting member for a one-year term.

 The chair will be elected by and from the Committee membership.